 We have a clear Child Protection Policy and Procedures which is reviewed annually by the governing body and updated to reflect national and local guidance.

-The policy ensures that the school has a Designated Safeguarding Lead (David Eccles) and deputy Designated Safeguarding Leads (Pep Nicol and Gail Brown).
+The policy ensures that the school has a Designated Safeguarding Lead (David Eccles) and deputy Designated Safeguarding Leads (Pep Nicol and Paddy Bowles).
 They are responsible for the implementation of our policy and procedures and for liaison with the local authority when significant safeguarding concerns arise.

 This policy is also supported by other school policies, including: